Our reading room hours are changing

-Why have you changed reading room hours?
+Why we changed our reading room hours

 To learn more about our direction for the future of Archives take a look at our 2057 strategy.

-Why have you changed opening hours?
+Why we changed opening hours

 We looked at many options based on our evaluation of the pilot and the feedback we have received to date.